 - Would I be ticked at myself if the package got lost or damaged and I hadn’t purchased insurance?

-The answer to whether or not you’ll want to get the insurance is really a personal one.
-If you trust your carrier you might be fine without insuring your package.
+The answer to whether or not you’ll want to get the insurance is a personal one.
+If you trust your carrier, you might be okay without insuring your package.

 However, things do happen, as much as the shipping world tries to prevent mishaps.
 If you’re shipping an item that is important to you, you may want to consider paying for insurance.